dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 That's it for creating your own diagnostics tool to support custom scenarios.

 ### Analyzing the core dump
-Since the core dump that our tool generates is a standard core dump, we can use the same techniques illustrated in this tutorial to analyze why we're seeing intermitten high memory conditions.
+Since the core dump that our tool generates is a standard core dump, we can use the same techniques illustrated in [Scenario - App is leaking memory](app_is_leaking_memory_eventual_crash.md) to analyze why we're seeing intermitten high memory conditions.